dhadka/actions-starter/README.md

 ## Publish Project

-Use `actions publish` to increment the package version, generate a new tag, commit and tag the new version, and push all changes to GitHub.
+Use `actions publish` to increment the package version, generate a new tag, commit and tag the new version, and push everything to GitHub.
 Similar to `npm version`, you can specify the version field to increment, such as `major`, `minor`, or `patch`.

 ```